ASSISTANCE FOR APPLE USERS

 7. If DTS is not working, please follow ideas on the DTS support page.

-10. You see "Error Code: 500 Internal Server Error.
+10. You receive "Error Code: 500 Internal Server Error.
 The server denied the specified Uniform Resource Locator (URL).
 Contact the server administrator.
 (12202)."
 Or your system worked recently, but has since stopped working for webmail / OWA, try these ideas:

 10.2.
 Close all open browsers, reopen one of them and try accessing the site again.